 Change text as follows:

 The disassociation service is invoked when an existing association is to be terminated.
-In the non-GLK case, disassociation is one of the services in the DSS.

-In an a non-GLK ESS, this tells the DS to void existing association information.
+In the non-GLK case, disassociation is one of the services in the DSS, which tells the DS to void existing association information.
 Attempts to send MSDUs via the DS to a disassociated STA will be unsuccessful.

 For a GLK AP, disassociation removes or disables the corresponding Internal Sublayer Service SAP being provided by that GLK AP.
 The 802.1Q bridge uses this information to disable bridging for the non-AP STA.